-Another hot day at work (fortunately one of the last before some holidays, but Futuroprossimo does not rest).
+Another hot work day (luckily one of the last ones before a bit of vacation, but Futuroprossimo does not rest).
 Another journey through hot stops, crowded trains and collapsing buses.
 We are human beings and we know that heat, stress or strong activity can produce sweat and bad smells.

 This is why certain commuter journeys are transformed into via Crucis.
 It would take a clothespin on the nose, but we are ambitious and aim high: we put a diving suit directly to the neighbors and that's it.

 There is a middle ground, however.
-How about a deodorant fabric that not only neutralizes the evil smells but also emits the perfume necessary to cover them?
+How about a deodorant fabric that not only neutralizes the evil odors but also emits the perfume necessary to cover them?
 An elegant solution that would save my nostrils.

 Today a European team of researchers has published a paper in the ACS Applied Materials & Interfaces journal.
 It is a modified cotton fabric to emit a citrus citrus aroma every time it comes in contact with sweat.

 In recent years the topic of smart fabrics has been much investigated by the scientific world.
 Fabrics capable of reacting to light, to temperature or mechanical stress by reacting in many different ways.
 Fabrics that can heal us, even.

 This aspect of research is surely the one that can bring the most immediate relief.
 Carla Silva, Artur Cavaco-Paulo and his colleagues are testing two different methods to propagate β-citronellol, the fragrance derived from lemongrass and also used to drive away insects in a natural way.

 The first approach involves the use of a protein (OBP) present in the nose of pigs and capable of binding to β-citronellol molecules.
 The researchers then combined the OBP protein with a sort of "interface" called CBM (carbohydrate-binding module), which binds to cotton.